- How to Make Your Resume Look Professional

-In circumstance where you have to send a soft copy of your resume, do it in PDF format.
-A pdf copy will less likely change the format and paragraph arrangement of your resume.
+In the circumstance where you have to send a soft copy of your resume, do it in PDF format.
+A pdf copy will less likely to change the format and paragraph arrangement of your resume.
 In addition, it depicts more professionalism.

 Include verbs in your CV